MarsLyceum/nexus/README.md

 to your computer's ip address.
 Furthermore, this must be on the same WiFi network as your phone.

+You will need to install the pnpm package manager as we use that instead of npm for Peeps due to its speed and efficiency.
+To install it run `npm i -g pnpm`

 ### Provisioning the development environment

 **Dependencies:**